a1tan/argocdsecretsynchronizer/README.md

 This operator does a simple thing:
 * Takes the secrets produced when a cluster added
-* Uses the kubeconfig on that secret to create service account, role and rolebinding on that cluster
+* Uses the kubeconfig on that secret to create service account, role and rolebinding on created cluster
 * Takes the token of the service account created
 * Creates the related Argo CD Cluster definition which is also another secret